MREYE-LUMC/OPT_tumourmodels/README.md

 - `tqdm`

 ## Example
-An example, which generates tumour models with different shape factors, is provided.
+An [jupyter notebook example](example.ipynb), which generates tumour models with different shape factors, is provided.
 This example generates tumour models for the tumour as delineated below (Figure 2).

 ![Example tumour delineation](.github/assets/exampledelineation.png)

-**Figure 2:** The example tumour was delineation on a 3D contrast-enhanced T1-weighted MRI-scan.
+**Figure 2:** The example tumour was delineation on a 3D contrast-enhanced [T1-weighted MRI-scan](https://mreye.nl/protocols/mri_globe/).

 ## Warranty and liability